Oslob: Church of the Immaculate Conception

 Oslob was established as a visita of Boljoon in 1690 and became an independent parish in 1848 with the Immaculate Conception as its patroness.
 The present-day church of cut coral stone was started in 1830 and finished 18 years later.
-The buttresses that were added between 1848 and 1850.
+The buttresses were added between 1848 and 1850.
 The adjacent bell tower was built in 1858.
 The church was burned down during the Second World War liberating Philippine Commonwealth troops and Cebuano guerillas against the Japanese in Oslob in 1945, and 1955 but was eventually restored.

-Outside the walls are the remains of a watchtower, one of the many that line the southeastern coast of the Cebu.
+Outside the walls are the remains of a watchtower, one of the many that line the southeastern coast of Cebu.

-The church is connected to the parish house or convento that still has its original clay-tiled roof.
+The church is connected to the parish house or convento which still has its original clay-tiled roof.
 Across the road from the church is the former mortuary chapel with a pediment decorated with a relief of a human skeleton.
 North of the complex is a small road that leads to the old cemetery.

 In 2008, a fire gutted the 19th-century church's interior, including the altar and adjacent rectory, but it spared the image of Our Lady of Immaculate Conception, which is inside a glass case, and the 73 other icons near the door to the bell tower.